Fishtronaut: Season 2 (2012–15)

+Reception

+Fishtronaut received generally positive and currently has a four out of five from Common Sense Media.

 Broadcast

 Fishtronaut was first broadcast in Latin America on 20 April 2009 on Discovery Kids with the name Peixonauta in Portuguese and Peztronauta in Spanish.
 The Spanish version of the show was dubbed in Chile by DINT Doblajes Internacionales.
 A European Spanish dub that aired in Spain by Clan, owned by RTVE, has the characters speak in a Spanish accent.
 The series has been broadcast in the United States on Qubo.
-The series also has been aired in French-speaking Canada on Yoopa (as Poissonaute).
+The series also has been aired in French-speaking Canada on the now defunct kids network Yoopa (as Poissonaute).
 It was dubbed in Czech and aired in the Czech Republic on ČT Déčko (as Agent Ploutvička).
 A Turkish-dubbed version of the show (called Balıktronot) was broadcast in Turkey on TRT Çocuk.

-Movie
+Films

 The film Peixonauta – Agente Secreto da O.S.T.R.A. was released in theaters on 9 November 2012, in commemoration of three years of the series.
 The film was planned for two years and was released months before the premiere of season 2 of the TV series.
 The film is a compilation of some episodes of the first season.

 A second film was released in January 2018, with an original story.

+Revival

+A revival of Fishtronaut has been announced in 2023 and is gonna be animated in Computer animation.
+The revival is supposingly set to premiere 2026, but as of September 2026, the release date is still unconfirmed.